Sulverus/tarantool-docker/README.md

 This will start an instance of Tarantool 1.7 and expose it on port 3301.
-Note, that by default there is no password protection, so don't expose this instance to the ouside world.
+Note, that by default there is no password protection, so don't expose this instance to the outside world.

 In this case, when there is no lua code provided, the entry point script initializes database using a sane set of defaults.
 Some of them